vapor-community/wallet/Sources/VaporWalletPasses/VaporWalletPasses.docc/GettingStarted.md

 ### Register Migrations

-If you're using the default schemas provided by this framework, you can register the default models in your `configure(_:)` method:
+If you're using the default schemas provided by `FluentWalletPasses`, you can register the default models in your `configure(_:)` method:

 ```swift
 PassesService<PassData>.register(migrations: app.migrations)